 Things will change for you in the next few months if you follow some of those 11 tips above.
 The more you do for yourself, the less rejection you will feel.
 You’re amazing self is still in there somewhere and I will bet there is an even better version of you to come!

-Susan McCord known as "Dear Sybersue" around the Web, helps men and women find love.
-As a mature women she has "been there done that" and has so many T-shirts she can open a store!
-Susan believes that we all have a story worth hearing and we are all special and deserving of happiness.
-People get [...]
+Susan McCord known as "Dear Sybersue" around the Web, helps millennials and gen-exers find love and inspiration.
+As a mature woman, she has "been there done that" and has so many T-shirts she can open a store!
+Susan believes that we are all special and deserving of happiness.
+People get lost along [...]